 - Select the visualization and click Edit;

 - Choose Publication Status: World Wide;

 - Now your visualization is available for search and for preview in the Dragon1 Viewer.

 If you are interested in more examples of tutorials and examples of ArchiMate you might also want to read:

 - Tutorials > How to create a process landscape

 - Blogs > ArchiMate structures Business Layer meta model

 Do you want to create an Architecture Diagram yourself?
-These kind of architecture products can be created with Dragon1 PRO basic.
+These kind of architecture products can be created with Dragon1 PRO.
 Purchase online your user license today.

 Also you can view your own ArchiMate files in de Viewer of Dragon1.